straightVibing/Initial-Report/Initial Report.md

   \label{fig:WWTP_Diagram}
 \end{figure}

 First the wastewater is screened to remove large pieces of debris that may have entered upstream.
 The wastewater's flow is then measured and recorded.
-This allows for comparison with past data to determine any anomalous flow that may enter the system as as result of flooding or similar events.
+This allows for comparison with past data to determine any anomalous flow that may enter the system as a result of flooding or similar events.
 The wastewater then undergoes grit removal to prevent gritty particles such as coffee grinds or bones from damaging pumps.
-Typically this will involve a hydraulic residence time (HRT) of between 1-20 minutes.
+Typically, this will involve a hydraulic residence time (HRT) of between 1-20 minutes.
 Following this, the wastewater will be tested for either its biochemical oxygen demand (BOD) or its chemical oxygen demand (COD).
 The BOD takes 5 days and shows what material can be biologically removed, whilst the rapid COD test provides an assessment of all organic matter present.

-Some of the biological material present as particulates is then removed in the primary clarifier, usually by collecting solids that accumulate at the bottom of the tank in a process with a HRT between 1-3 hours.
+Some biological material present as particulates is then removed in the primary clarifier, usually by collecting solids that accumulate at the bottom of the tank in a process with a HRT between 1-3 hours.
 Once this has been done the biological material will have been reduced to around 200 mg L$^{-1}$ and the water will be ready for the wastewater treatment.
 It is proposed that this step will be done by a system based on MFCs to take advantage of the electricity generation and other related benefits over current systems.
-Finally the wastewater goes a chlorination stage to kill of any remaining bacteria and then a dechlorination stage to prevent harm coming to aquatic life located where the water is released.
+Finally, the wastewater goes a chlorination stage to kill of any remaining bacteria and then a dechlorination stage to prevent harm coming to aquatic life located where the water is released.

 # Literature Review